Get recommended tire pressure for Buick tires to drive safe, extend tire life and reduce fuel consumption.

 It is important to maintain proper tire pressure for Buick tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check Buick tire pressure regularly, and monitor Buick tire inflation levels to avoid overinflated or underinflated tires.
+Check Buick tire pressure regularly, and monitor Buick tire inflation levels to avoid driving with overinflated or underinflated tires.

-If you replace Buick original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new tires on your Buick.
-Tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Buick original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Buick.
+Buick tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

-Always refer to the Buick owner’s manual for any specific safety advice regarding the application of replacement tires.
+Always refer to the Buick owner’s manual for any specific safety advice regarding the application of Buick replacement tires.